Nothing about life insurance is "One Size Fits All". Customization is key. Does that make it hard? NO

 SHE IS ONLY SEVEN YEARS OLD, AND SHE’S PAYING FOR THE LIFE INSURANCE HER PARENTS NEVER BOUGHT.

 Your life insurance policy can deliver a specified sum of money at the exact time of need.
 Upon your death, your family can be assured that the amount you’ve chosen—perhaps hundreds of thousands of dollars, maybe even millions—will be there almost immediately.
-And that death benefit is generally
+And that death benefit is generally tax-free.

-If you are not completely certain that your coverage is in line with your family’s needs, please contact All Risk Insurance Solutions Inc. When you meet, you’ll work together to determine how much coverage you need, review what products and policies are right for you, and review cost comparisons.
+If you are not completely certain that your coverage is in line with your family’s needs, please contact All Risk Insurance Solutions Inc. When you meet, we'll work together to determine how much coverage you need, review what products and policies are right for you, and review cost comparisons.

 With life insurance, you can know that no matter what tomorrow may bring, you can help support your family or your business.